mrlynn/hacktoberfest/README.md

 ![Hacktoberfest Header](https://i.imgur.com/0qxOFSJ.png)
-# Welcome to the MongoDB Hacktoberfest wiki!
+# Welcome to the MongoDB's Hacktoberfest Repository!

 ## What is Hacktoberfest?
 Hacktoberfest is a month-long celebration of open source software.
 Started originally by our friends at [Digital Ocean](http://digitalocean.com)